AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/doc/compile.md

  - Type `javac *.java`

 Or
- -run 'make' which by default builds and runs program
+ -run 'make' which by default builds the program and places the built .class files into "build"